VolkanSah/Warning-function-for-WordPress/README.md

-# Content Warning Plugin for WordPress
+# Content Warning Plugin for WordPress v2 dev
 It adds a content warning to posts that are in specific categories.
 The warning informs readers with your Text and it asks them to confirm if they want to continue reading.

 ## How to use